Alonso-del-Arte/chess/doc/Terminology.md

 commonly used terms, and those which might cause me confusion because they're common words used to mean somewhat different things in chess.

 I also don't intend this document to conform to any official reference.

+Board spaces will occasionally be referred to by the nomenclature from the so-called "algebraic notation," in which the White king starts out on e1 and the Black king starts out on e8.

 ## A